luminovang/documentation/ais/model.md

 ## Introduction

 The `AI Model` class, allows easy interaction with different AI models interchangeably without the need to manually initialize the `AI` class and pass API keys every time.
-It leverages the AI configuration class `app\Controllers\Config\AI` to manage these settings.
+It leverages the AI configuration class `app\Config\AI` to manage these settings.

 ***